RiftValleySoftware/basalt/README.md

 - [`PUT`](https://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html#sec9.6)

     This is used to update/modify resources.
-It can be used in a fashion like [the `PATCH` method](https://tools.ietf.org/html/rfc5789), where only the changed portion of a resource is provided.
+It can be used where only the changed portion of a resource is provided.
 You must have an authenticated login to use this.

 - [`DELETE`](https://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html#sec9.7)